leun2/basic-auth-template/README.md

         * `409 Conflict`: If attempting to create an account with an email that is already in use.

 * **Login**: `POST /v1/auth/login`
-    * **Description**: Authenticates a registered user using email and password to obtain an Access Token and Refresh Token.
+    * **Description**: Authenticates a registered user using email and password to obtain an access token and user's information.
     * **Request**: Send a JSON object containing the user's email and password in the request body.
         ```json
         {